 Dr. Phillips performs many soft tissue procedures on a regular basis.
 For orthopedics, she refers patients to a qualified traveling surgeon who performs the surgeries in the comfort of our animal hospital.
 Soft tissue procedures refer to any surgery that does not involve bones, while orthopedics are all the procedures that involve bones and joints.
-Some of the most common surgeries Dr. Phillips performs are listed here:
+Some of the most common surgeries Dr. Phillips and Dr. Lazar perform are listed here:

 - Fracture repairs